Will Gauff and Sabalenka be stopped at US Open?

 The 25-year-old, who won her maiden major singles title at the Australian Open in January, has not dropped a set on her way to the last four.

-She is aiming for a first final appearance in New York, having reached the semi-finals for the third successive year.
+She is aiming for a first US Open final appearance, having reached the semi-finals for the third successive year.

 Sabalenka lost to Muchova from a commanding deciding-set lead in this year's French Open semi-finals, a tournament where she skipped open news conferences to protect her mental health and faced questions about Belarus' involvement in Russia's war in Ukraine.